The Exorcist III (1990) - Review

 exorcistIII_05.jpg

 As much praise as I can give Scott, I can’t help but say that he’s slightly upstaged by Brad Dourif, who plays the Gemini Killer and doesn’t come into the film until the first hour is over.
 During their interviews together, Dourif is far more intense than Scott and often steals the show.
 His intensity, however, is not always matched with volume.
 His voice is often manipulated and pitched up or down to match the moment, but Dourif’s performance remains consistently manic and disturbing throughout.
-Dourif has shown his ability to play these intense and psychotic roles over the course of his career, notoriously as the voice of Chucky from the Child’s Play films.
-However, I think this is my favorite performance of him yet.
-He goes wild and is able to seamlessly transition from quiet intimidation to deafening rage through long monologues in which he’s staring into the camera.
-The way these scenes are shot only further improve his performance and make Dourif a terrifying presence of madness.
+Dourif has shown his ability to play these intense and psychotic roles throughout his career, notoriously as the voice of Chucky from the Child’s Play films.
+However, I think this is my favorite performance of his yet.
+He goes wild and can seamlessly transition from quiet intimidation to deafening rage through long monologues in which he’s staring into the camera.
+The way these scenes are shot only further improves his performance and makes Dourif a terrifying presence of madness.

 exorcistIII_03.jpg